Mapping Facial Hair Growth for Traditional Shaving

 Today’s hustle culture makes most men complacent with the most convenient shaving tools and techniques.
 Relearning the art of traditional shaving is the key to having a baby butt smooth shaving—and it all starts with face mapping.

 The history of straight razor shaving and wet shaving can be traced back to ancient times, well before modern safety razors, electric clippers, and cartridge razor systems with built-in lubricant strips.
-During the heyday of traditional shaving, it was a cardinal sin to use a shaving instrument on dry and unprepped skin without creams or soaps.
+During the heyday of traditional shaving, it was a cardinal sin to use a shaving instrument on dry, unprepped skin without cream or soap.
 This is why, in the past, barbers were also the local surgeons and the only ones trusted to offer a great shave and traditional grooming.

 The technical art of wet shaving at home is a relatively modern development, as a modern gentleman and participant in the resurgence of traditional shaving.
 To elevate our techniques, we must look to the past and study the inner workings of a shave for better results.

-Needless to say, shaving is more than just using your razor on wet skin and hair.
-The art of shaving for a smooth shave is a holistic step-by-step process that starts with an excellent traditional razor and a rich, luxurious lather to help the blade glide seamlessly while achieving a skin-level shave, which you cannot get with just water.
+Shaving is more than just using your razor on wet skin and hair.
+The art of shaving for a smooth shave is a holistic, step-by-step process that starts with an excellent traditional razor and a rich, luxurious lather to help the blade glide seamlessly and achieve a skin-level shave, which you cannot get with just water.
 Don't worry, guys, this is gonna be fun!

 Step-by-Step Wet Shaving Routine

-- Prepare your facial hair orbeard and skin by using a warm towel or taking a warm shower.
+2. Prepare your facial hair or beard and your skin by using a warm towel or taking a warm shower.

-- Apply pre-shave oil or pre-shave cream to prevent skin dehydration from prolonged water exposure.
+3. Apply pre-shave oil, cream, or gel to prevent skin dehydration from prolonged water exposure.

-- Bloom your shaving soap with your shaving brush with a small amount of water to get the lather hydrated...
+4. Bloom your shaving soap with your shaving brush and a small amount of water to hydrate the lather.

-- If you're using a scuttle, put warm water inside its bottom chamber.
-Otherwise, prepare the shaving bowl by rinsing it with warm water.
+5. If you're using a scuttle, put warm water inside its bottom chamber.
+Otherwise, rinse the shaving bowl with warm water.

-- Whisk vigorously until you reach your desired lather consistency.
-A good way to test the hydration of your soap or cream is the suction method, in which pressing the brush against your face with the lather and slightly lifting the brush produces a suction cup effect.
+6. Whisk vigorously until you reach your desired lather consistency.
+A good way to test the hydration of your soap or cream is the suction method: pressing the brush against your face with the lather and slightly lifting it creates a suction cup effect.
 This means your lather is perfectly hydrated.
 Of course, you may add more water if preferred.

-- Shave your facial hairwhile following the map of how your hair grows on your face, and repeat the process as needed.
-Multiple passes are fine; just make sure to use the lightest pressure on the skin...
+8. Shave your facial hair while following the map of how your hair grows on your face, and repeat the process as needed.
+Multiple passes are fine; just make sure to use the lightest pressure on the skin.

-- Rinse and clean the lather and hair debris off the razor blade after each pass...
+9. Rinse and clean the lather and hair debris off the razor blade after each pass.

 Determining Facial Hair Growth

 Your beard grows according to the specific area on the face, wherein it follows particular hair growth patterns that will determine your shaving directions.
-The growth starts in the upper lip area, followed by the sideburns, chin, cheeks, and neck.
-Some facial hair growth will be upwards, downwards, or in a circular crop-like pattern.
+The growth starts in the upper lip area, then spreads to the sideburns, chin, cheeks, and neck.
+Some facial hair growth will be upward, downward, or in a circular, crop-like pattern.

-Slide a playing card or any similar object to a credit card on your skin with the most gentle pressure.
+Slide a playing card or a similar object, such as a credit card, against your skin with the gentlest pressure.
 Find the direction of your facial hair that does not shake or give any audible feedback chatter, and follow that as the direction of your hair grain.

 This is quite simple.
 Run a cotton ball down the pattern of facial hair growth.
 If it gets stuck, you’re going against the grain.
 If the cotton ball runs smoothly, then you're going with the grain, and that is your directional map.